zeusta/Docs/extensions/Guide By Functions/Magento 1/Purchase Management.md

  - Prepare **Back Order Products**.
 Back order products are those that have been ordered by customers but currently not available in stock;

  - Prepare **Low Stock Products**.
-If Inventory Management extension is installed, Low Stock products are suggested according to your low stock rules.
+If Inventory Management module is installed, Low Stock products are suggested according to your low stock rules.
 Select a low stock notification from the drop-down list, then select the products you want to create quotation and click **Add Selected Products**.

 ![Prepare **Low Stock Products](./Image_Purchase%20Management/image028.jpg)